 Art Museum Ahrenshoop

-The genius loci of this area in the far north of Germany testifies to the freedom of this enduring search, offering everlasting discovery through the experience of its light, natural materials, and ancient landscapes.
+The genius loci of this area in the far north of Germany testifies to the freedom of this enduring search, through the experience of its light, natural materials, and ancient landscapes.
 GRAFT’s intention is therefore to create a structure that commits itself to the spirit of innovation within the framework of proven techniques and local materials.
-The building rests in nature as a distinctive volume in the landscape, allowing its surroundings to impact the interior.
+The building rests in nature as a distinctive volume in the landscape, allowing its surroundings to impact on the interior.

 The use of thatch as cladding makes an iconographic connection to regional construction techniques while embedding it in its natural surroundings.
 The traditional role of thatch as a roofing material comes full circle as the roof descends towards the ground and begins to merge with the topography from whence it came.